 root@48ac15e755b5:/var/www/html# sed -i '/php_value/d' .htaccess

 root@48ac15e755b5:/var/www/html# cat .htaccess # BEGIN WordPress # The directives (lines) between `BEGIN WordPress` and `END WordPress` are # dynamically generated, and should only be modified via WordPress filters. # Any changes to the directives between these markers will be overwritten. # END WordPress

 Watch this quick video preview on how it’s done and the final result.

 Thank you for your time reading our guide on how to increase the maximum WordPress upload file size in Docker.
 Please leave us a comment if you found it useful.

-Would you like to know how to learn Linux the fun way through hacking instead?
+Would you like to know how to install Docker-Compose with WordPress on Fedora 32 as well?
 You can read it over here.

 Until the next time – TechGuideReview.